MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-security.md

 **All application runtime configuration is stored in Azure Key Vault** including secrets and non-sensitive settings.
 A configuration store, such as Azure App Configuration, could be used to store the settings, however, having a single store reduces the number of potential points of failure for mission-critical applications.
 Using Key Vault for runtime configuration simplifies the overall implementation.

-**Key Vaults are only populated by Terraform deployment**.
-The required values are either sourced directly from Terraform (such as database connection strings) or passed through as Terraform variables from the deployment pipeline.
+**Key Vaults should be populated by the deployment pipeline**.
+In the implementation, the required values are either sourced directly from Terraform, such as database connection strings, or passed through as Terraform variables from the deployment pipeline.

 **Infrastructure and deployment configuration** of individual environments (`e2e`, `int`, `prod`) is stored in variable files that are part of the source code repository.
 This approach has two benefits: